jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 **Our hands are not crowbars**

-While it is possible to use the thumb as a fulcrum to lever the fingers onto the fretboard with considerable pressure, our fingers are full of joints that need to be held rigidly in place in order to treat the arm as a crowbar.
+While it is possible to use the thumb as a fulcrum to lever the fingers onto the fretboard with considerable pressure, our hands are full of joints that need to be held rigidly in place in order to treat the arm as a crowbar.
 This technique may seem to be powerful at first, but over time it is likely to lead to injury, possibly even including basal joint arthritis.